bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 items passing the filter routine.
 Treat this argument as read-only.

 ## Sorting
-As mentioned above in the **fields** section, you can make columns sortable.
+As mentioned above in the **fields** section above, you can make columns sortable.
 Clciking on sortable a column header will sort the column in ascending direction, while clicking on it again will switch the direction or sorting.
 Clicking on a non-sortable column will clear the sorting.